Starting the Gym as a Beginner. What I Wish I Knew

 One of the biggest things I misunderstood in the beginning was this idea that more always equals better.

 So naturally, I trained as often as I could.
-At the same time, recovery barely played a role, and instead of paying attention to how my body actually felt, I focused on doing enough and pushing harder.
+At the same time, recovery barely played a role, and instead of paying attention to how my body actually felt, I focused on pushing harder.

 And on top of that, I was restricting food because I wanted my body to look a certain way.